Lone-Air/LMFSWS/README.md

         "Fun2",
         2,
-        NF, // Empty Function to fill the Normal Function space (void*)Fun2 // Pointer Function (force convert type to void*!)
+        NF, // Empty Function to fill the Normal Function space (void*)Fun2 // Pointer Function (force to convert the type to void*!)
     },
     {
-        NULL, // End of Regists List.
+        NULL, // End of Register List.
 You should follow the style -1,
         NF,
         NULL